sayle-doit/eventarc-blog/README.md

 # Sayle's Eventarc Medium Article Code

-This is the codebase to be used with the Medium article located at: <TODO add the URL here>
+This is the codebase to be used with the Medium article located at: https://blog.doit-intl.com/triggering-almost-any-event-in-cloud-run-using-eventarc-db473f1ec4ca

 ## Notes
 This code is intended to be a proof-of-concept and show you how to use Cloud Run and Eventarc.
 It is not intended to be run in a production environment as-is as many best practices around running it are outside the scope of the article subject.